rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

   `192.168.1.100 = 11000000.10101000.00000001.01100110`

-In this example, a node (be that a computer, a managed switch, a router, or something else) can look at these two numbers and self to itself "looks like all numbers that begin 192.168.1 are on the same subnet".
+In this example, a node (be that a computer, a managed switch, a router, or something else) can look at these two numbers and say to itself, "looks like all numbers that begin 192.168.1 are on the same subnet".

 Another way of looking writing this is 192.168.1.100/24.
-The /n tells us how many bits is in the bitmask.
+The /n tells us how many bits are in the bitmask.
 In this case, 24.

-            `/24 = 11111111.11111111.11111111.00000000`
+             /24 = 11111111.11111111.11111111.00000000

   `192.168.1.100 = 11000000.10101000.00000001.01100110`